Where Neighbors Become Friends

-Alan Gast and Tom Retford didn’t know each other before they moved into the Deupree House retirement community in Cincinnati’s Hyde Park neighborhood.
-They’ve become good friends – symbolic of the fellowship that develops quickly among neighbors in the premier retirement community.
+Alan Gast and Tom Retford didn’t know each other before they moved into Deupree House, located in Cincinnati’s Hyde Park neighborhood.
+They’ve become good friends—symbolic of the fellowship that develops quickly among neighbors in the premier retirement community.

 Their camaraderie may have developed because each has an engineer’s can-do attitude and enjoys working with others to get things done.
-Both are among the community leaders who are working to improve their neighbors' lives.
+Both are among an active group of residents who are working to improve their neighbors' lives.
 They alternate leading weekly duplicate-bridge gatherings.
 Tom is chairman of the Deupree House Wine Club.
-And they both work to raise money from fellow residents to generously thank Deupree House team members during the holiday season for the love and help they show them throughout the year.
+And they have both worked to garner support from fellow residents to thank Deupree House team members during the holiday season for the love and support they show them throughout the year.

-“We both tend to volunteer for things, and we ended up working together on a couple of them,” said Alan, who met Tom at a bridge table.
+“We both tend to volunteer for things, and we ended up working together on a couple of them,” said Alan, who met Tom at one of Deupree’s bridge events.

-Both led successful careers in business and industry – Alan for 35 years with Procter & Gamble and Tom with several companies, working during most of his career solving customers’ problems by creating products or making them better.
+Both led successful careers in business and industry—Alan for 35 years with P&G and Tom with several companies, working during most of his career solving customers’ problems by creating products or making them better.

 “I can’t imagine living anyplace else, really,” Alan said.